 Damien Cionzynski got into a fight with two other males inside a business about 5:15 a.m. in the 6300 block of West Montrose, according to police and the medical examiner's office.

 Cionzynski was shot in the head and pronounced dead at the scene, authorities said.
 He lived in the 4400 block of North Nashville Avenue in Harwood Heights.

 A few hours earlier, 15-year-old Veronica Lopez was passenger in a vehicle with a 28-year-old man in the 2400 block of North Lake Shore Drive when a black Nissan pulled alongside them and someone inside opened fire about 1:30 a.m., authorities said.

 They drove to Presence Saint Joseph Hospital, and the girl was later transferred to Advocate Illinois Masonic Medical Center, where she was pronounced dead at 2:59 a.m., authorities said.
 She lived in the 5100 block of West Fullerton.

 The man was shot in the arm and suffered a graze wound to the head, police said.
 His condition had stabilized.

 Late Friday, a 25-year-old man was shot to death in the Ashburn neighborhood on the Southwest Side.

 Just before 11 p.m., Mark Lindsey was sitting in a vehicle parked near his home in the 3700 block of West 75th Place when a gunman walked up and shot him repeatedly across the chest and body, authorities said.
 Lindsey tried to drive away, but crashed into another vehicle on the block.

 He was taken to Advocate Christ Medical Center in Oak Lawn, where he was pronounced dead at 11:34 p.m., authorities said.

-At least 43 more people have been wounded in other Chicago shootings since 9:25 p.m.
+At least 35 other people were wounded in shootings across Chicago since 9:25 p.m.
 Friday.